amygorgon/didtyronzil/docs/scheme/did-scheme.md

-# DID-scheme
+# DID-Scheme

-A DID-scheme is the formal syntax of a Decentralized Identifier.
+A DID-Scheme is the formal syntax of a Decentralized Identifier.

-## Generic W3C DID-scheme
+## Generic W3C DID-Scheme

 It is a URI scheme conformant with [RFC3986, Uniform Resource Identifier (URI): Generic Syntax](https://tools.ietf.org/html/rfc3986).